bkstar123/laravel-api-buddy/README.md

 # laravel-api-buddy
-> This lightweight Laravel package provides a toolset for quickly building a high-quality RESTful API with transformation layer, sorting, filtering, paginating and more
+> This lightweight Laravel package provides a toolset for quickly building a high-quality RESTful API endpoints for model resources with several advanced features such as schema transformation as well as sorting, filtering, paginating and more

 ## 1 Requirements